Enabling and using apache's mod_status on CentOS, Fedora, Red Hat Enterprise Linux, Gentoo and Arch

 mod_status module allows it to display a web page containing statistics about the web server's current state, including worker processes and active connections.

-The default installation of apache usually has mod_status enabled, but let's check to make sure.
+The default installation of apache usually has mod_status enabled, but this must be verified.
 Open the apache configuration file at:

 mod_status, or scroll down until you find a line containing: